Poison dart frog: Toxicity and medicine

-The chemical defense mechanisms of the Dendrobates family are the result of endogenous means.
-Essentially this means that their ability to defend has come through the consumption of a particular diet.
-In fact, captive raised species exhibited non-detectable levels of toxins whereas the wild-caught species did as a result of their calcium and vitamin-rich Drosophila and cricket diet.
+The chemical defense mechanisms of the Dendrobates family are the result of exogenous means.
+Essentially, this means that their ability to defend has come through the consumption of a particular diet – in this case, toxic arthropods – from which they absorb and reuse the consumed toxins.
 The secretion of these chemicals is released by the granular glands of the frog.
-The discharge happens as a result of acetylcholine being released into the body which triggers the sympathetic or parasympathetic system depending on the species.
-The chemicals secreted by the Dendrobatid family of frogs are unique alkaloids that consist of greatly different and unique chemical structures and toxicity.
-It has been suggested that initially the granular glands were solely responsible for the production and synthesis of the diverse toxins in different species of Dendrobates, then through evolution the glands were adapted to also be responsible for storage, and then finally even the secretion of them upon triggering.
+The chemicals secreted by the Dendrobatid family of frogs are alkaloids that differ in chemical structure and toxicity.

 Many poison dart frogs secrete lipophilic alkaloid toxins such as allopumiliotoxin 267A, batrachotoxin, epibatidine, histrionicotoxin, and pumiliotoxin 251D through their skin.
 Alkaloids in the skin glands of poison dart frogs serve as a chemical defense against predation, and they are therefore able to be active alongside potential predators during the day.
 About 28 structural classes of alkaloids are known in poison dart frogs.
 The most toxic of poison dart frog species is Phyllobates terribilis.
-It is argued that dart frogs do not synthesize their poisons, but sequester the chemicals from arthropod prey items, such as ants, centipedes and mites – the diet-toxicity hypothesis.
+It is believed that dart frogs do not synthesize their poisons, but sequester the chemicals from arthropod prey items, such as ants, centipedes and mites – the diet-toxicity hypothesis.
 Because of this, captive-bred animals do not possess significant levels of toxins as they are reared on diets that do not contain the alkaloids sequestered by wild populations.
-In fact, new studies suggest that the maternal frogs of some species lay unfertilized eggs, which are laced with trace amounts of alkaloids, to feed the tadpoles.
-This behavior shows that the poisons are introduced from a very young age.
 Nonetheless, the captive-bred frogs retain the ability to accumulate alkaloids when they are once again provided an alkaloidal diet.
 Despite the toxins used by some poison dart frogs, some predators have developed the ability to withstand them.
 One is the snake Erythrolamprus epinephalus, which has developed immunity to the poison.